Dog Dental Cleaning Cost: How Much is it to Clean Your Dog’s Teeth?

 Dental accidents and illnesses happen, even to those who receive regular brushings.
 The need for a routine dental cleaning with your veterinarian is inevitable.
 Many people may not think about dental insurance for dogs, but our furry friends have 42 teeth—even more than us!
 Ditch the dental bill blues and opt for dental insurance.
 It's way better to have peace of mind knowing you're covered when those tooth troubles arise.

 With Embrace pet insurance, your dental incidents are covered under the accident and illness coverage.
-Embrace helps cover f the cost of these, from fractured teeth to gingivitis and periodontal disease, even extractions or root canals.
+Embrace helps cover the cost of these, from fractured teeth to gingivitis and periodontal disease, and even extractions.
 Dental accidents and illnesses are covered up to $1000 per policy term.
 Routine dental cleanings are not directly covered but could be eligible for reimbursement through an optional non-insurance wellness plan.
 It is important to get your dog insurance early on to avoid pre-existing conditions that then might not be covered.

 Life can throw some unexpected curveballs, and if you find yourself without dental coverage and money is tight, don't despair!
 There still may be ways to get your furry friend the dental care they need without breaking the bank.
 Some clinics have third party financing options such as CareCredit or Scratchpay available.
 These companies pay your veterinarian, and then you pay them over time through set monthly payments.
 Although this may sound like a great alternative, approval is often dependent on your credit score and not all veterinary clinics offer such options.
 It is best to be on the safe side and purchase pet insurance for your pup.